-Types of funds available for an NGO
+Types of Funds for NGOs

 Like any other organization, NGOs need funds to be able to run their projects.
 These organizations do not generate funding through normal channels like selling and delivering services, but they rely highly on donations and gifts from donors.
 While private donors are the most lucrative means at their disposal, there are a few other funding options.